vulbyte/fBrands/README.md

+# NOTE: THIS PLUGIN IS UNSTABLE AND HAS BEEN KNOWN TO MAKE TWITTER CRASH

 # fBrands

 an addon i made for the twitterDotCom. the point of this is to hide brands who paid for the verified (yellow) checkmark, as their tweets are often annoying and ruin the platform to anyone who doesn't consider ketchup and chocolate a good combination.